 - Accounting is the systematic recording and processing of business transactions.

-- Double-entry bookkeeping and accounting are important accounting principles.
+- The double Accounting and accounting are important accounting principles.

 - The Chart of accounts is a structured list of all accounts used in accounting.